TwistingTwists/obsidian-tools/w-50-running.md

 - VideoScene only?
 - karan - story board feature
 - if user picks up UGC template ->
-- on dahsboard -how to add a default thumnail preview part of it
+- on dashboard -how to add a default thumbnail preview part of it

 ---
 ## Master list